Research - IWM

 Eye Tracking Lab

-The Institute for Value-Based Marketing has had an eye-tracking lab since August 2013.
+The Chair for Value-Based Marketing has had an eye-tracking lab since August 2013.

 Would you like to take part in one of our experiments as a guinea pig?
 Or would you like to join our research team?
 If so, we'd be delighted to hear from you.